solo-io/supergloo/docs/content/reference/cli/meshctl_install.md

       --kubecontext string         Name of the kubeconfig context to use for the management cluster --namespace string           namespace in which to install Gloo Mesh (default "gloo-mesh") -r, --register                   Also register the cluster
-      --version string             Version to install, defaults to latest if omitted
+      --version string             Version to install.
+                                   Community defaults to meshctl version, enterprise defaults to latest stable
 ```

 ### Options inherited from parent commands